-My name is Tingying Dong (董汀滢), I'm a sound designer, composer, sound technician, and theatre maker from Beijing and currently based in London.
-I trained at the BA(Hons) Prodcution and Technical Arts course at LAMDA and graduated in 2019 with 1st Class Honours.
-I was nominated for Off West End Theatre Awards for Best Sound Design in 2019 (Jerker, King's Head Theatre) and 2021 (The Sun, The Moon, And The Stars, Theatre Royal Stratford East).
-I'm especially interested in works that have a political/social focus, physical theatre, and a design and process led devising process.
+My name is Tingying Dong (董汀滢), I'm a sound designer, composer, and theatre maker from Beijing and currently based in London.
+I trained at the BA(Hons) Prodcution and Technical Arts course at LAMDA and graduated in 2019.
+I was nominated for Off West End Theatre Awards for Best Sound Design twice (Jerker, King's Head Theatre, 2019; The Sun, The Moon, And The Stars, Theatre Royal Stratford East, 2021).
+I'm especially interested in politically/socially focussed work, physical theatre, and design and process led devising process.

 Sound Design / Composing

-I explore the physical and psychological worlds in a project with sound.
 Having practised piano, singing, and ballet, I have a good understanding in music and movement.
 I compose soundscape and music as part of my design, while on some jobs I solely take on composition.
-I sense and analyse the emotions, arcs, etc within a story and translate them into sound and music.
-I like building with textures and creating movement with sound.
+I use sound and music to carry the physical and psychological worlds of a project.
+I delve myself into the emotions and journeys of a story and its characters, and translate what I harvest into sound and music.
 My work is often fluid and detailed, with electronic and acoustic sounding textures and instruments weaved together.

 I'm on a journey of realising my own and some collective artistic visions.
 I've been collaborating with directors/writers, scenographers, puppeteers, dancers, and have been developing a few different projects.
 These work tend to land in experimental, multi-disciplinary, and magical realistic forms.
 The starting point is often my and my collaborators' own lived experience, from where we seek to also find universal connections.
-I take inspirations from different forms of art work and reflecting on them to build my aesthetics and broaden my views.
+I take inspirations from different forms of art work and reflect on them to build my aesthetics and ideas.